armyofevilrobots/helenplatt.ca/content/art/coppersun.md

 weight: 50
 ---

 Painting created with Golden acrylic paints including copper metallic, on exhibition deep panel.
-Coated with high gloss epoxy with uv protection.
+Coated with high gloss epoxy.
 Price does not include tax or shipping.